CumulusNetworks/docs/content/cumulus-linux-514/Layer-3/Protocol-Independent-Multicast-PIM.md

   lan-delay                  on
 ```

-To show IGMP operational data for an interface, run the NVUE `nv show interface <interface> ip igmp -o json` command or the vtysh `show ip igmp statistics` command.
+To show IGMP operational data for an interface, run the NVUE `nv show interface <interface-id> ip igmp -o json` command or the vtysh `show ip igmp statistics` command.

-To verify that the receiver is sending IGMP reports (joins) for the group, run the NVUE `nv show interface <interface> ip igmp group` command or the vtysh `show ip igmp groups` command.
+To verify that the receiver is sending IGMP reports (joins) for the group, run the NVUE `nv show interface <interface-id> ip igmp group` command or the vtysh `show ip igmp groups` command.

 ```
 cumulus@lhr:~$ nv show interface swp3 ip igmp group